Higher Order Automatic Differentiation of Higher Order Functions: Discussion and future work

 \subsubsection{Representation of vectors}

 In our examples we have treated $n$-vectors as tuples of length~$n$.
 This style of programming does not scale to large~$n$.
 A better solution would be to use array types, following~\cite{shaikhha2019efficient}.
-As demonstrated by~\cite{chinjensem2020formalized}, our categorical semantics and correctness proofs straightforwardly extend to cover them, in a similar way to our treatment of lists.
-In fact,~\cite{chinjensem2020formalized} formalizes our correctness arguments in Coq and extends them to apply to the system of~\cite{shaikhha2019efficient}.
+As demonstrated by~\cite{chinjensem2020formalized}, our categorical semantics and correctness proofs extend straightforwardly to cover them, in a way analogous to our treatment of lists.
+In fact, that work formalizes our correctness arguments in Coq and extends them to apply to the system of~\cite{shaikhha2019efficient}.